-- Notable alumni include signers of the Constitution and the Declaration of Independence, a U.S. vice president, and a Nobel Prize winner.
+- University of Delaware notable alumni include signers of the Constitution and the Declaration of Independence, a U.S. vice president, and a Nobel Prize winner.

 - Veteran-specific resources and financial assistance.

 - High school upperclassmen can earn college credit through a summer college program.